Turks in London: Turkish supplementary schools

-The oldest Turkish complementary or supplementary schools, which pupils can attend in addition to receiving regular schooling, were established by the Cyprus Turkish Association which organised Turkish language classes as early as 1959.
-However, it was in the early 1980s when these schools gained much more popularity amongst the community.
-These schools are independent schools and are administered by Turkish associations in the UK and the respective Ministries of Education in Turkey and Northern Cyprus.
+The oldest Turkish complementary or supplementary schools, which pupils can attend in addition to receiving regular schooling, were established by the Cyprus Turkish Association, which organised Turkish language classes as early as 1959.
+In the early 1980s, these schools gained much more popularity amongst the community.
+These supplementary schools are independent schools and are administered by Turkish associations in the UK, and the Ministries of Education in Turkey and Northern Cyprus.
 Turkish schools have been set up in many of the London boroughs with the explicit aim to provide the Turkish language and culture to the British-born Turkish community.
-There are about 25 Turkish schools around London currently teaching around 3,000 children.
+There are about 25 Turkish schools around London, currently teaching around 3,000 children.
 Most of these schools do not have their own premises and instead hire space at mainstream schools or colleges.
 The majority of these schools encourage and prepare students for exams such as GCSE and A-Level qualifications in Turkish.
-Turkish schools also focus on maintaining the Turkish culture by providing classes in Turkish music, Turkish Cypriot folk dancing and sports clubs (mainly football clubs).
+Turkish schools also focus on maintaining the Turkish culture by providing classes in Turkish music, Turkish Cypriot folk dancing, and sports clubs (mainly football clubs).
 In 2000, an umbrella organisation called the Turkish Language Education and Culture Consortium was established bringing together 18 Turkish schools in the Greater London area.